 DataRobot, Inc. is a Boston-based company that specializes in developing an automated machine learning platform aimed at empowering enterprises to construct predictive models efficiently.
 Its offerings include DataRobot Cloud, a cloud-based platform for predictive analytics, and DataRobot MLOps, which facilitates the deployment, monitoring, and management of machine learning models across organizations.
 Additionally, DataRobot Enterprise provides features tailored for large organizations, such as flexible deployment options, governance, and comprehensive support.
 The company's solutions cater to a diverse clientele, including business analysts, data scientists, executives, and IT professionals across various sectors such as banking, healthcare, and manufacturing.
 Founded in 2012, DataRobot has expanded its operations internationally, with locations in London, Paris, Kyiv, Tokyo, and Singapore, and maintains a strategic partnership with Snowflake to enhance its offerings.

-Burrow, Inc. is a New York-based furniture company that designs, manufactures, and supplies a range of home furnishings, including customizable sofas, sectionals, loveseats, armchairs, and ottomans, as well as tables, rugs, and various accessories.
-Founded in 2016, Burrow focuses on creating luxury furniture that is both easy to move and comfortable, utilizing sustainably-sourced hardwood and non-toxic, scratch- and stain-resistant fabrics.
-The company aims to reinvent the home furnishing experience by offering personalized and durable products that allow customers to avoid traditional retail markups.
-Burrow sells its items through physical showrooms in several states, including Washington, Massachusetts, Texas, and California, as well as through its online platform.
-The company's manufacturing facility is located in Mexico City, Mexico.
+Burrow, Inc. is a New York-based company that designs, manufactures, and supplies luxury furniture for residential use.
+Founded in 2016, Burrow specializes in creating easy-to-move and customizable seating options such as sofas, sectionals, loveseats, and armchairs, as well as tables, rugs, and various accessories.
+The furniture is crafted from sustainably-sourced hardwood and features non-toxic, scratch- and stain-resistant fabrics.
+Burrow aims to provide customers with comfortable and stylish furnishing alternatives while avoiding traditional retail markups.
+The company operates showrooms in several states, including Washington, Massachusetts, Texas, and California, and also sells its products online.
+Additionally, Burrow has a manufacturing facility located in Mexico City, Mexico.

 Tulip Interfaces